disu-stat/LSE-Stats-PhD-Reading-Group.github.io/talks/17-11-2022-Florian-Kalinke.md

-# Scalable Online Change Detection for High-dimensional Data Stream
+# Scalable Online Change Detection for High-dimensional Data Streams

 We discuss a subsampling scheme on data streams to approximate the Maximum Mean Discrepancy of data in buckets of exponential size in an efficient manner.
 In particular, we introduce